 PB1046 overcomes the inherently poor in vivo stability and bioavailability of the native VIP peptide and has demonstrated prolonged circulatory drug exposure.
 Moreover, PB1046 was designed to be relatively selective for binding to the VPAC2 receptor, which may reduce gastrointestinal side effects associated with excessive activation of the VPAC1 receptor.

 Several cardiopulmonary diseases are associated with changes in the levels of VIP peptide and its receptors, which may make PB1046 a beneficial treatment for heart failure, pulmonary arterial hypertension (PAH) and fibrotic cardiomyopathies, among others.

 PhaseBio is developing PB1046 for the treatment of PAH, a rare but fatal disease lacking treatments that effectively reverse disease progression and improve long-term patient outcomes.
 PB1046 has been shown to be highly effective in a preclinical model of PAH.

-PhaseBio is conducting an exploratory individually dose-titrated study in subjects with PAH and expects to initiate a larger, placebo-controlled phase 2 study of PB1046 in patients with PAH in the first half of 2018.
+PhaseBio is currently conducting an exploratory, individually dose-titrated trial of PB1046 in subjects with PAH, and expects to initiate a larger, phase 2 study of PB1046 in patients with PAH in mid-2018.

 PB1046 for Cardiomyopathy and Heart Failure

-PhaseBio is currently evaluating the safety and tolerability of PB1046 in a phase 2a multiple ascending dose study in patients with heart failure with reduced ejection fraction.
+PhaseBio recently concluded a Phase 2a multiple ascending dose trial of PB1046 in patients with heart failure with reduced ejection fraction.

 PB1046 for Cystic Fibrosis